-A government scheme, the plug-in car grant (PiCG) is an electric vehicle grant aimed at reducing the cost of buying an EV.
+A government scheme, the plug-in car grant (PiCG) is an electric vehicle grant aimed at reducing the cost of buying or leasing an electric car.

 The PiCG knocks up to 35% off any eligible vehicle's purchase price up to a maximum amount of £2,500 pounds for electric cars under £35,000.